Can sub-GeV dark matter coherently scatter on the electrons in the Atom?

-The key differences between the REC and the other two processes entirely hide in the ionization form factors, which are independent of all dark matter properties and depends only on the electronic and nuclear structure of the target.
-For coherence electron clouds scattering, the analogous ionization form factor is
+The key differences between the REC and the other two processes entirely hide in the ionization form factors, which are independent of all dark matter properties and depend only on the electronic and nuclear structure of the target.
+For coherent electron clouds scattering, the analogous ionization form factor is

 The other two ionization form factor can be found in Ref.~\cite{Baxter:2019pnz}.
 First there is an additional $Z^2$ factor compared with the factor of the recoil of a single electron.
 This is similar to the coherent enhancement in spin-independent scattering of the nucleus.
 Another point is that $q_e$ in REC will be much larger that the $q_e$ in Migdal effect.